11 MIN READ

 The first time you create your Action Program, you're going to spend a while – maybe two hours – putting it together.
 This is the up-front cost of organizing your life.
 However, once you've done this, you'll be amazed at how much more in control you feel.
 It will take relatively little effort to keep your Action Program up-to-date after this.

 You'll find it easiest if you keep your Action Program on your computer as a word processor document.
 This will make it easy to put together, update, and maintain without a lot of tedious redrafting.
+Alternatively, use a personal project management app, such as Chaos Control or 2Do, both of which can help you to organize and prioritize your tasks.

 Now, process the list you made in step 1, by looking carefully at each item.
 Decide whether you should, actually, take action on it.
 A lot of what comes our way has no real relevance to us, or is really not important in the scale of things.
 If that is the case, then delete these things from your list.